emmettbutler/Heads-Up--Hot-Dogs/TestFlightSDK1.0/README.txt

              My Apps Custom uncaught exception catcher, we do special stuff here, and TestFlight takes care of the rest **/
             void HandleExceptions(NSException *exception) {
-                NSLog(@"This is where we save the application data during a exception");
+                DLog(@"This is where we save the application data during a exception");
                 // Save application data on crash
             }
             /*
              My Apps Custom signal catcher, we do special stuff here, and TestFlight takes care of the rest **/
             void SignalHandler(int sig) {
-                NSLog(@"This is where we save the application data during a signal");
+                DLog(@"This is where we save the application data during a signal");
                 // Save application data on crash
             }